 I’ve heard a lot about the Lowa Renegades from others, and one thing that really stood out to me was that they need little to no breaking in.
 I’ve worn the boots around the house, but nothing strenuous and not for a long amount of time.
 I made the perhaps poor choice of deciding not to put any miles in the boots before this trip.
 I was very nervous about this decision, as I usually have to put a good number of miles and stretch into shoes to break them in.

 Our second day consisted of 13 miles on a portion of the Appalachian Trail.
 The east coast, and especially this portion of the Appalachian Mountains had received close to 2 feet of rain in the previous weeks.
 The trail was soggy, but not muddy for the first hour or so of the hike.
 Then the storms rolled in.
 For the better part of 10 miles on day 2, we dealt with heavy rain from scattered storms.
 Not once did my feet get wet.
 I had no issues with traction, both in the mud as well as on the slick, rain soaked rocks that made up a good portion of this part of the AT.
-I always felt like I had good, secure footing and that I could trust my footfalls.
-There are always parts of rocky sections where, depending on how much protection my shoes offer, my toes could get smashed or jammed.
-The Renegades we rigid and thick enough in the toe box, that I didn’t have to worry about that.
-I had on a good pair of thick wool socks kept my feet comfortable and much to my delight and surprise, I had no blisters or hot spots when we rolled into our campsite that evening.
+I always felt like I had good, secure footing and that I could trust my next step.
+Often times, there are portions of trails that I hike on with rocky sections where there is no good step to take without wedging my toe between two rocks.
+The Renegades were up to this task and were rigid and thick enough in the toe box, that I didn’t have to worry about jamming a toe or hurting my feet.
+I had on a good pair of thick wool socks for this second section of the trip which kept my feet comfortable and much to my delight and surprise, I had no blisters or hot spots when we rolled into our campsite that evening.

 On our final morning, as my two friends complained about how soggy the interior of their boots were, I just smiled and I slipped into my dry boots with a fresh pair of socks.
 Our final day was a short, 2 mile, downhill hike back to the car.
 We made quick time and were back at the car in no time.
-My ankle stayed locked in and I didn’t experience any toe bash that can often happen on quick decents.
-As I peeled off my boots and slipped into my sandals, I marveled (and told my two friends who were with me) at just how good these boots were.
+My ankle stayed locked to the heel of the boot and I didn’t experience any of toe bash that can often happen on quick descents.
+As I peeled off my boots and slipped into my sandals when we got back to the car, I marveled (and told my two friends who were with me) at just how good these boots were.